 Preferred owners

-Per Microsoft Community Hub, Preferred Owners is a property of cluster groups (which is what a clustered VM technically is) that defines a priority list of nodes the VM should run on.
+Per Microsoft Learn (Set-ClusterOwnerNode) and the Microsoft Community Hub failover policies post, Preferred Owners is a property of cluster groups (which is what a clustered VM technically is) that defines a priority list of nodes the VM should run on.
 The cluster walks the preferred owners list when placing a VM, overriding the default behavior of selecting the node currently hosting the fewest VMs.

 What preferred owners gets you:

-The PowerShell pattern (per the cluster affinity Microsoft Learn page and the Microsoft Community Hub references):
+The PowerShell commands (per the cluster affinity Microsoft Learn page and the Microsoft Community Hub references):

 Possible owners

 Possible Owners is the harder constraint.
-Per multiple Microsoft Community Hub references, Possible Owners controls which nodes a VM can fail over to at all.
-By default, all cluster nodes are possible owners.
+Per Microsoft Learn, Set-ClusterOwnerNode controls possible owners for resources and preferred owners for clustered roles.
+Use possible owners as a hard placement constraint: by default, all cluster nodes are possible owners.
 Restricting possible owners means the VM will never run on the excluded nodes, even when those are the only ones available.

 What possible owners gets you: